Top 12 Ways to Stop Bloating

 By putting the proper betaine HCL it gives the stomach the acid that it needs.

-Another great addition to a diet that people love and helps lower insulin levels, and supports the breakdown of foods inside of the stomach, is the infamous apple cider vinegar.
+Another great addition to a diet that people love and helps support insulin levels, and supports the breakdown of foods inside of the stomach, is the infamous apple cider vinegar.

 Liver/Gallbladder Health